-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

 That's it.
 Google isn't like other carriers that make it difficult for you to leave.
 Just say you want to cancel and cancel.
 Boom.

-Can I use my Project Fi phone with another carrier?
+Can I use my Google Fi phone with another carrier?

 Provided it works with that particular carrier (chances are it will), yup.
-Google clearly states that your phone is not locked to Project Fi service.
+Google clearly states that your phone is not locked to Google Fi service.

 Questions?

-Got any other questions about Google Project Fi?
+Got any other questions about Google Google Fi?
 Let us know in the comments below.

 Alternative carriers (MVNOS)